lynn60107070/dsai3202-toxicity-monitor/README.md

 - insults
 - threats
-- questionable opinions like "mint choco chip ice cream is good" This creates unsafe environments and forces moderators to experience **rapid aging buffs**.
+- questionable opinions like "mint choco chip ice cream is good"

+This creates unsafe environments and forces moderators to experience **rapid aging buffs**.

-So we built a system to detect toxicity in real-time.
+So we're gonna built a system to detect toxicity in real-time.

 ### Basically us, reading the dataset: